None

 3. Consultants and Experts:

-4. Cathy Novak - creates training programs and educational content for medical staff and the local community including videos, flyers, and posters which support campaigns and health initiatives.
+3. Cathy Novak (USA) - creates training programs and educational content for medical staff and the local community including videos, flyers, and posters which support campaigns and health initiatives.

 3. Income

-1. Global Program Area Lead - Mariana Nascimento (Portugal) and Mauro Goncalves Filho (USA)
+1. Global Program Area Lead - Mauro Goncalves Filho (USA).

 3. Consultants and Experts: